 3. Problem Solving

 All subjects at school have some content that involves problem-solving.
 Young children are required to think independently and have the ability to solve complex problems.
-Those who are unable to learn this skill often have difficulty to perform to their full potential at school.
+Those who are unable to learn this skill often have difficulty performing to their full potential at school.

 Solving difficult problems can be learned and will be beneficial long after a student graduates from college.
 Wherever we look at adult life, there are always situations where we must provide a solution to one or another situation.
 This brings us back to the previous section about starting early.